-Health Indicator Report of Child Injury Deaths
+Health Indicator Report of Child injury deaths

-Child Injury Death Rate by Intent, Utah Children Aged 0-19, 2009-2018
+Child Injury Death Rate by Manner, Utah Children Aged 0-17, 2012-2021

 NotesICD-10 codes V01-Y36, Y85-Y87, Y89, *U01-*U03. [[br]]ICD Stands for International Classification of Diseases.
 It is a coding system maintained by the World Health Organization and the U.S. National Center for Health Statistics used to classify causes of death on death certificates and diagnoses, injury causes, and medical procedures for hospital and emergency department visits.
 These codes are updated every decade or so to account for advances in medical technology.
 The U.S. is currently using the 10th revision (ICD-10) to code causes of death.

-- Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health
+Data SourceUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

-- Injury Death Rate by Year, Utah and U.S. Children Aged 0-19, 1999-2018
+- Utah and U.S. Children Aged 0-17, 1999-2021

-- Death Intent by Age Group, Utah Children Aged 0-19, 2009-2018
+- by Age Group, Utah Children Aged 0-17, 2012-2021

-- Leading Causes of Death by Age Group, Utah Children Aged 0-19, 2009-2018
+- by Age Group, Utah Children Aged 0-17, 2012-2021

-- by Race, Utah Children Aged 0-19, 2009-2018
+- by Race/Ethnicity, Utah Children Aged 0-19, 2012-2021

-- by Local Health District, Utah Children Aged 0-19, 2009-2018
+- by Local Health District, Utah Children Aged 0-17, 2012-2021

-- by Utah Small Area, Children Aged 0-19, 2010-2018
+- by Utah Small Area, Children Aged 0-17, 2012-2021

-DefinitionInjury deaths among children aged 0-19 due to all causes per 100,000 children (ICD-10 codes V01-Y36, Y85-Y87, Y89, *U01-*U03)
+DefinitionInjury deaths among children aged 0-17 due to all causes per 100,000 children (ICD-10 codes V01-Y36, Y85-Y87, Y89, *U01-*U03)

-NumeratorNumber of injury deaths among children aged 0-19 (ICD-10 codes V01-Y36, Y85-Y87, Y89, *U01-*U03)
+NumeratorNumber of injury deaths among children aged 0-17 (ICD-10 codes V01-Y36, Y85-Y87, Y89, *U01-*U03)

 Available ServicesUtah Department of Health, Violence and Injury Prevention Program [[br]]801-538-6141 [[br]][http://health.utah.gov/vipp/] Utah Poison Control Center [[br]]801-581-7504 (for general information) [[br]]1-800-222-1222 (emergency hotline) [[br]][https://poisoncontrol.utah.edu/] Use Only As Directed [[br]][http://useonlyasdirected.org/] Utah Fire Marshal [[br]]801-284-6350 [[br]][http://firemarshal.utah.gov/] Utah SAFE KIDS Coalition [[br]]801-538-6852 [[br]][https://www.safekids.org/coalition/safe-kids-utah] Primary Children's Hospital [[br]]801-588-2000 [[br]][https://intermountainhealthcare.org/locations/primary-childrens-hospital/] Utah Office of Highway Safety [[br]]801-293-2480 [[br]][https://highwaysafety.utah.gov/] Utah Safety Council [[br]]801-262-5400 [[br]][http://www.utahsafetycouncil.org] Intermountain Injury Control & Research Center [[br]]801-581-6410 [[br]][http://medicine.utah.edu/pediatrics/critical_care/research/iicrc.php] Utah AAA [[br]]801-364-5615 [[br]][https://mountainwest.aaa.com/] ===National Resources:=== National Center for Injury Prevention and Control [[br]][http://www.cdc.gov/injury/] National Highway Transportation Safety Administration [[br]][http://www.nhtsa.dot.gov/] National SAFE KIDS Campaign [[br]][http://www.safekids.org/] Children's Safety Network [[br]][http://www.childrenssafetynetwork.org/] U.S. Consumer Product Safety Commission [[br]][http://www.cpsc.gov/] [[br]] ==Health Program Information== The VIPP collaborates with the Utah Office of Highway Safety, Zero Fatalities campaign, and local health departments to conduct educational campaigns which target 16- to 19-year-old drivers, young pedestrians, law enforcement, etc. as funding allows.
 The Utah SAFE KIDS Coalition works to prevent unintentional injuries among children through raising community awareness, influencing policies, promoting safety, and establishing private/public partnerships.
 Inspections and instructions on the proper use of car seats, booster seats, and bicycle helmets are offered routinely to the public with car seat checkpoints and helmet education and distribution statewide.
 The Violence and Injury Prevention Program (VIPP) is a trusted and comprehensive resource for data related to violence and injury.
 Through education, this information helps promote partnerships and programs to prevent injuries and improve public health.
 The VIPP goals are to a) focus prevention efforts on reducing intentional and unintentional injury, b) conduct education aimed at increasing awareness and changing behaviors that contribute to the occurrence of injury, c) strengthen local health department capacity to conduct local injury prevention programs, d) promote legislation, policy changes, and enforcement that will reduce injury hazards and increase safe behaviors, e) collaborate with private and public partners, and f) improve the Utah Department of Health capacity to collect mortality and morbidity data from multiple sources and conduct injury epidemiology for use in prevention planning, implementation, and evaluation.

-Page Content Updated On 04/15/2020, Published on 04/17/2020
+Page Content Updated On 02/21/2023, Published on 02/22/2023